-I’m primarily looking for young adult and middle grade fiction manuscripts.
-I am actively looking for graphic novels across all age ranges and genres.
+I’m currently looking for young adult fiction, middle grade fiction, and graphic novels.
+This is subject to change.
 You’ll find a more comprehensive breakdown below.

 Across the Board: